Back to School Meal Prep Tips

 Pre-Cut Veggies and Prepare Salads

 One thing I also make sure I have is plenty of prepared veggies in the fridge.
 Cut up a selection such as peppers, cucumber, carrots, celery and keep in covered containers.
 Again, pre-wash salad and keep in the fridge so you can grab a handful for lunches through the week.
 Make up a simple vinaigrette and store in a bottle in the fridge for the week.

 Use the Freezer

 Children always seem to be hungry after school especially if they are particularly active.
 Keeping a selection of healthy options at home will reduce the temptation to grab less healthy options at the corner shop.
-Low sugar nut and oat bars (like Kids’ Fruity Oat Bars from Puslsin), plain popcorn, vegetable sticks with dips, homemade smoothies with protein added, nuts and seeds, apple slices with nut butter are all simple options.
+Low sugar nut and oat bars, plain popcorn, vegetable sticks with dips, homemade smoothies with protein added, nuts and seeds, apple slices with nut butter are all simple options.
 I also have a range of healthy low sugar and allergy free recipes in my new book.

 Christine’s book is available from book shops and online via amazon: 'My Kids Can't Eat That: How to Deal with Allergies & Intolerances' in Children Nourish Books 2018